 Ten hours into the apocalypse, Charlie is alone.

 Logan’s body gave out moments after the beetles attacked the van.
-He collapsed onto the floor with a sick, wet thud, and it was then that Charlie first saw the gaping hole in his ribs.
+He’d collapsed heartily onto the floor with a sick, wet thud, and it was then that Charlie first saw the gaping hole in his ribs.
 If Charlie hadn’t been so horrified, he’d guess that he could fit two, maybe three of his fingers into the deep wound in Logan’s side.

 Logan was dead before Charlie could ask what had happened, but it didn’t take a genius to guess that one of the beetles had descended upon him before they’d made their safe return to the van.

 His body seemed to take up more space than it should, a bloated silence pressing on Charlie’s skin and leaving a thick, filmy guilt wherever it touched.
 He hadn’t touched Logan except to sit him upright against the back of the passenger’s seat.
 His body was still warm, then.
 His skin felt a little too pliant, like if Charlie tried hard enough, he could press his fingers right through and into Logan’s ribs.

 The wound was rough when you got to look at it up close.
 The skin around it was tattered and gnawed away, revealing a slinky wet tunnel of pinkish red flesh that disappeared into Logan’s ribcage somewhere.

 Charlie didn’t look too close at it.
 He was focused on surviving, getting far enough from the starving swarms that he could give Logan some sort of proper funeral.
 The van was out of gas, but if he could distract the beetles long enough, maybe he could run to the nearest gas station.
 If his memory wasn’t failing him this time, he was pretty sure they were only a couple hundred feet from the next roadside station.